tardate/LittleCodingKata/README.md

-# 335 Little Coding Katas
+# 336 Little Coding Katas

-> Latest addition :sparkles: [The Odd-sum Epic](./ruby/odd-sum-epic) - Cassidy Williams recently featured a ruby coding challenge that spurred a lively discussion of algorithms, and a general marvelling at the loveliness of ruby's Enumerable class.
-There was however a bit of a requirements trap in the question, not uncommon IRL, but it had me wondering how well generative AI would cope.
-I put ChatGPT and Deepseek to the test, and the results are in!
+> Latest addition :sparkles: [Tidy Folder Names](./bash/tidy-folder-names) - A little script that can standardise the naming of a set of folders to kebab-case, snake_case, or CamelCase

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about